-6 Tips For Navigating Social Settings and Food With Gut Health Issues
+6 Tips For Navigating Social Settings With Gut Health Issues

 If you have ulcerative colitis or any other form of gut health issues (food allergies and intolerances, IBS, other forms of IBD, etc…) you feel me when I say social settings can get, well, downright awkward.
 You want to go the birthday dinner, but can’t eat anything on the menu (or are a little too scared too, for fear of what it might do to your stomach).
 You want to go on the first date, but you don’t want to explain to them why you have to pick a different restaurant or can’t get ice cream or would rather not just ‘grab a drink.’
 You want to go on the weekend camping trip, but don’t want to be “that girl” (or guy!!) with their own cooler and Tupperware meals (hi that’s me EVERY time).

 If you’re anything like me, you just want to feel normal once in awhile.
 You want to be able to do the fun things everyone else does without overthinking and planning ahead.
 But guess what?
 The first step to overcoming gut-induced social anxiety (trust me, it’s a thing) is to stop wishing you didn’t have to plan ahead, overthink or re-check the menu 100 times and start accepting and embracing that you do.

 Because guess what?
 You CAN do all of those fun, social things.
 You CAN go to the birthday dinner and simply eat beforehand.
 You CAN take control of the situation and explain (briefly) why you need to suggest a different date idea.
 You CAN go on the weekend trip and bring all the Tupperware you want without feeling ashamed or out-of-place.